warproxxx/warproxxx.github.io/_posts/2020-12-8-Bitcoin-Trend-Strategy.md

 <p>
 <iframe frameborder='0' scrolling='no' src='https://algos.parsvirilis.com/static/plot_unbiased.html' class="embed-responsive-item" style="border:none; height: 605px; width: 1120px;" ></iframe>
 </p>
-<font size="1">The chart is available in <a href="https://algos.parsvirilis.com/static/plot_unbiased.html" target="_blank">this url</a> and it will be updated live every day at UTC 00:03 with the previous day's close data. </font>
+<font size="1">The chart is available in <a href="https://algos.parsvirilis.com/static/plot_unbiased.html" target="_blank">this url</a> and it will be updated live every day at UTC 00:03 with the previous day's close data </font>

 The trend line is at the bottom.
 Every time the trend line changes direction, a vertical line is drawn in the price chart.
 Through this approach, anything that lies between 2 lines is part of that trend.
 If the trend is smaller than 3 days, I discard it.
 The obtained trend groups are: